Women in EdTech: Find Out Who Is Bridging the Gender Gap in Leadership

 Age of Learning, founded in 2007, has yet to achieve gender parity on its leadership team, but they currently have a majority of women on their Curriculum Board & Academic Leadership team.
 In addition, when contacted about this article, Age of Learning confirmed that at the director level and above, women currently constitute 42% of the full management team and 29% of their content and product development team.

 When contacted, General Assembly told eLearning Inside that they currently have three women in leadership roles on an executive team of 10 (30%) and 22 women in other “leadership roles” (44%) organization-wide.
-This puts General Assembly on the map in terms of bridging the gender gap in leadership but still leaves them with some work moving forward.
+This puts General Assembly on the map in terms of bridging the gender gap in leadership but still leaves them with some work to do moving forward it they want to be true models of promoting women in edtech.

 Duolingo reports that 36% of its workforce is comprised of women.
 On the leadership side, however, women only occupy two out of eight leadership positions.
 When contacted for this article, Duolingo’s spokesperson emphasized that they are currently prioritizing efforts to bridge the gender gap organization-wide and seeing especially promising results in their recruitment of entry-level engineers.

 Utah-based Instructure, which is best known for its Canvas LMS, appears to share a lot in common with other types of tech companies when it comes to gender.
 Instructure currently only has one woman on its leadership team and one woman on its board.
 In terms of broader leadership roles, however, there are currently six female vice presidents at the company.
-Jeff Weber, SVP of People and Places at Instructure, told eLearning Inside that Instructure recognizes their gender gap and now interviews female candidates for every open VP or higher role.
+Jeff Weber, SVP of People and Places at Instructure, told eLearning Inside that Instructure recognizes their gender gap and now interviews female candidates for every open VP or higher role to help promote women in edtech.
 Notably, Instructure also recently acquired Practice, a startup with a female co-founder, and she is now one of their vice presidents.

 Blackboard, founded back when most people hadn’t even heard about online learning or learning management systems, currently has two women occupying leadership roles on a team of ten.
 Key players include Katie Blot, Chief Strategy & Portfolio Officer, and Denise Haselhorst, Chief People Officer. eLearning Inside was unable to reach Blackboard to confirm these numbers, so they are based on the leadership map posted on the company’s website.

 HotChalk currently has two women on their leadership team, both bringing expertise from the traditionally gendered professions of education and nursing: Mary Jane Pearson is the Senior Vice President, Academic Affairs, and Curriculum – Education and Julia A. Smith is the Vice President, Academic Affairs and Curriculum – Nursing.
-On the board, there are no women at all. eLearning Inside was unable to reach HotChalk for comment.
+On the board, there are no women at all. eLearning Inside was unable to reach HotChalk for comment on what they are doing to promote women in edtech.

 Knewton, which lists only a small leadership team of five, currently only has one woman on board (CFO Jennifer Grunebaum). eLearning Inside was unable to reach Knewton to confirm these numbers.